ChainSafe/foundry-multichain-deploy/README.md

 [Install foundry](https://book.getfoundry.sh/getting-started/installation) and [`just`](https://github.com/casey/just).

 Check the `justfile` for more instructions on how to run this project.
 Run `just --list` to see all the options.

-Note that all integration tests *should* have `Integration` in the test function name for them to work, unless you'd like to use `--match-test` specifically for those tests.
-However, to keep things simple, it's best to follow this practice.